STUDENTS & PATIENTS

 Moderators – David Woodley (Los Angeles, USA), Enno Schmidt (Lübeck, Germany)

-- 2:30pm – 2:45pm – Practical/non-inferiority studies in bullous pemphigoid – Karen Harman, MD, Leicester Hospital, Leicester, UK
+- 2:30pm – 2:45pm – Pragmatic and non-inferiority studies in bullous pemphigoid – Karen Harman, MD, University Hospitals Leicester, Leicester, UK and University of Nottingham.
+Nottingham, UK

-- 2:45pm – 3:00pm – Targeting eosinophils in bullous pemphigoid – Neil Korman, MD, Case Western Reserve University, Cleveland, USA
+- 2:45pm – 3:00pm – A pilot phase 2a study of the safety and efficacy of Bertilimumab, an anti-eotaxin-1 antibody in bullous pemphigoid – Neil Korman, MD, Case Western Reserve University, Cleveland, USA

-- 3:00pm – 3:15pm – Recent clinical trials in pemphigoid – Janet Fairley, MD, University of Iowa, Des Moines, USA
+- 3:00pm – 3:15pm – Recent clinical trials in pemphigoid – Janet Fairley, MD, University of Iowa, Iowa City, USA

 - 3:15pm – 3:30pm – Panel discussion of clinical trials in bullous pemphigoid